Hey! Earthlings! scroll down for toolkit and audio trail

 Jean Atkin – poet and writer

-What will we do?
+What did we do?

-Where will this happen?
+Where did this happen?

-The project will happen at four locations:
+The project happened at four locations:

-• Doctor’s Field & Poplar Island countryside sites, Shrewsbury
+• Doctor’s Field countryside site, Shrewsbury

 • Oswestry Iron Age Hill Fort.